Table of Contents

 • The alternative content can often be presented within the context of the page, such as in an adjacent data table.

 • The alternative text can also be provided by linking to a separate web page that provides the longer description of the complex image.
-The link can be adjacent to the image or the image itself could be linked to the long description page
+The link can be adjacent to the image or the image itself could be linked to the long description page.

-Alt Text Short Description:
+Alt Text Short Description

 Including a short alt text descriptions for images helps aid users with visual impairments, enhances the user experience for all, and is one of the pieces to being compliant with accessibility standards.
 It should be included for images that relate to the content.
 Otherwise, it can be marked as decorative.